mirkobunse/EarthMoversDistance.jl/README.md

       Pkg.clone("git://github.com/mirkobunse/EarthMoverDistance.jl.git")

-The EMD requires a measure of distance between signature features (e.g., the levels of a histogram).
+The EMD requires a measure of distance between signature features (the _ground distance_, e.g., between levels of a histogram).
 You can define your own distance measure as a function, or you can use the methods from the package `Distances.jl`.

       using EarthMoverDistance